 The tear can reduce blood flow to the tissues that the aorta serves.
 Over time, the tear can block blood flow through the artery or burst.
 If this happens, it usually occurs in the chest portion of the aorta.

-Researchers are developing and testing fabric stents that will prevent blood from flowing into aortic tears.
-A fabric stent placed within the torn area of the aorta might help restore normal blood flow and reduce the risk of a burst aorta.
+Researchers are developing and testing new kinds of stents that will prevent blood from flowing into aortic tears.
+A stent placed within the torn area of the aorta might help restore normal blood flow and reduce the risk of a burst aorta.

-Doctors place stents in arteries as part of a procedure called angioplasty.
+Doctors place stents in arteries as part of a procedure called percutaneous coronary intervention (PCI), sometimes referred to as coronary angioplasty.
 To place a stent, your doctor will make a small opening in a blood vessel in your groin (upper thigh), arm, or neck.

 Through this opening, your doctor will thread a thin, flexible tube called a catheter.
 The catheter will have a deflated balloon at its tip.